Mandatory time tracking – this will change in 2024

 4. “to record electronically”

+The word “electronic” changes things.
+There are many companies – especially in the construction industry or in businesses such as electricians or plumbers – that currently simply write their times on a piece of paper.
 A clear statement: this will no longer be possible with the new law.
-Other solutions are needed.
-The law does not say exactly what these must look like.
+Other solutions will have to be found.
+The legislator does not say exactly what these must look like.
 Employers are quite free in this respect.
-This means that completely normal time clocks are possible, which then record the data digitally and store it centrally.
+Normal time clocks are therefore possible, which then record the data digitally and store it centrally.
 But tools on employees’ computers are also conceivable.
 These automatically record the start and end of working hours.
 And of course there are also tools where employees enter their times manually.
 This is particularly important for flexible work locations.
 If a company has a lot of people working from home, a time clock doesn’t make much sense.
-Of course, the time recording system also has to work at home.
+The time recording system must of course also work at home.

 Exceptions to the Working Hours Recording Act

-Further regulations on working time recording
+Further regulations on recording working time

+According to the ECJ ruling, the method of time tracking must be reliable, objective and easily accessible.
+However, there are no specific requirements.
+Within the EU, the paper form will also be possible, but it looks as if Germany is about to go one step further and implement time tracking completely electronically.
+When exactly will this law come into force and when will it apply?
+Nobody knows exactly when it will be passed; the government is not yet in full agreement on what changes are still to come.
 Once the law is in place, companies will have until the beginning of the next quarter to implement it.
 There is also a transitional period of one year during which companies can switch to electronic tools.
-During this period, the paper form is still sufficient.
-The transition period may vary depending on the size of the business.
+During this period, the paper form will still suffice.
+The transition period may vary depending on the size of the company.